Good Food

 You’re not alone.

-But that kind of haste usually produces less-than-nutritious meals and a lot of stress.
+But that kind of haste usually produces less than nutritious meals and a lot of stress.

 The answer is a plan.
 Making a weekly meal plan can help make cooking and enjoying meals with your family easier.